AstroKeith/eFinder_cli/README.md

 ## Acknowledgements and Licences

-The eFinder Lite uses Tetra3, Cedar-Detect & Cedar-Solve.
+The eFinder Cli uses Tetra3.
 Please refer to the licence and other notes in the Tetra3 folder